Bright $\mathrm{\textit{ab-initio}}$ photoluminescence of NV+ in diamond

-Experimental work towards creating the \nvplus\ state has successfully implemented both band bending with functionalization of the diamond surface chemically~\cite{Hauf2011}, or directly controlling the Fermi level with in plane gates~\cite{Hauf2014,Pfender2017}, or a combination of both~\cite{Grotz2012,Schreyvogel2015}.
-These experimental papers reach a Fermi level that theoretically should stabilize \nvplus~but only detected background optical emission.
+Experimental work towards creating the \nvplus\ state has successfully implemented both band bending, which increases the bands and relatively reduces the Fermi level, with functionalization of the diamond surface chemically~\cite{Hauf2011}, and directly controlling the Fermi level with in plane gates~\cite{Hauf2014,Pfender2017}, as well as a combination of both~\cite{Grotz2012,Schreyvogel2015}.
+These experimental papers reached a Fermi level that theoretically should stabilize \nvplus\ but only detected background optical emission.
 This is problematic, as the exact charge transition level varies by $\sim$0.5\,eV in theoretical estimates~\cite{Grotz2012,Weber2010,Deak2014,Londero2018}, so this technique cannot guarantee the existence of the \nvplus\ charge state.
-More concretely, Pfender et al.~\cite{Pfender2017} have measured an increased amplitude Rabi Oscillations of the nuclear spin, consistent with computational predictions that \nvplus\ should have no electron spin~\cite{Meara2019}.
+More concretely, Pfender et al.~\cite{Pfender2017} have measured an increased amplitude Rabi Oscillations of the nuclear spin, consistent with computational predictions that \nvplus\ should have no total electron spin~\cite{Meara2019}.

 The lack of an optical signature makes the \nvplus\ difficult to identify and characterize.
 While hyperfine constants have been calculated~\cite{Meara2019} suggesting potential avenues of magnetic identification, no current optical identification is known and this state is often considered dark due to the lack of optical activity.
 This lack of optical activity is considered characteristic of the \nvplus\ state, however there exist optical transitions in the \nvplus\ that are dipole and spin allowed~\cite{Meara2019}.
-The experimentally observed dark state suggests there may be external quenching of the photoluminescence due to non-radiative transitions~\cite{Meara2019, Pfender2017}, and in~\cite{Schreyvogel2015} it is theorised that the PL is quenched by proximity to the two-dimensional hole accumulation layer created by functionalizing the surface that quenches \nvplus\ selectively.
+The experimentally observed dark state suggests there may be external quenching of the photoluminescence (PL) due to non-radiative transitions~\cite{Meara2019, Pfender2017}, and in~\cite{Schreyvogel2015} it is theorised that the PL is quenched by proximity to the two-dimensional hole accumulation layer created by functionalizing the surface that quenches \nvplus\ selectively.